angelenriquep/posting-sentences/README.md

 This project fulfills the requirements outlined in the challenge document.

+## Deploy

+The api has been deployed using render free tier, more info: Render: Cloud Application Hosting for Developers [link](https://render.com)

 ## Installation

 A Makefile has been provided for easy setup: